titania7777/VideoFrameSampler/README.md

 # VideoFrameSampler
-Simple and Salient Video Frames Sampling Technique Using the Mean of Deep Features
+Salient Video Frames Sampler for Efficient Model Training Using the Mean of Deep Features

 ## Summary
 This code's purpose is to find meaningful frames.
-This repository only provides video frame sampler codes(returns the JSON file), but we will be published training codes later!!.
+This repository only provides video frame sampler codes(returns the JSON file), however we will be published training codes later!!.

 ## Requirements
 *   opencv-python